-SECTOR STANDARD REF# Report the total monetary value of the organization's lending portfolio at the end of the reporting period and by percentage breakdown of relevant categories, including: customer types and how they are defined; sectors, including the public sector, and the classification system used; geographic locations; low-, middle-, and high-income countries and their definition.
-XX.0.1 Report the total monetary value of assets under management at the end of the reporting period 3 and by percentage breakdown of relevant categories, including: XX.0.2 Report the investment threshold the organization has determined in reporting the breakdown of assets under management.
+Additional sector disclosures SECTOR STANDARD REF# Report the total monetary value of the organization's lending portfolio at the end of the reporting period and by percentage breakdown of relevant categories, including: • customer types and how they are defined; • sectors, including the public sector, and the classification system used; • geographic locations; • low-, middle-, and high-income countries and their definition.
+Report the total monetary value of assets under management at the end of the reporting period and by percentage breakdown of relevant categories, including: XX.0.1 XX.0.2 asset classes; sectors, including the public sector, and the classification system used; geographic locations; low-, middle-, and high-income countries and their definition.
+Report the investment threshold the organization has determined in reporting the breakdown of assets under management.
 Report the organization's overarching approach to incorporating sustainability in banking and investment, including: XX.0.3

-3 Assets under management (AUM) refers to the total market value of all assets that an organization or financial institution manages on behalf of its clients or investors.
+&lt;sup>3 Assets under management (AUM) refers to the total market value of all assets that an organization or financial institution manages on behalf of its clients or investors.
 This figure includes uncalled commitments, such as those in private equity or infrastructure, policyholders' funds, off-balance-sheet assets, and the institution's portion of joint venture (JV) assets where relevant.
 AUM is typically reported at market value, but if market value is unavailable, the latest net realizable value estimate may be used.